Occupied Home Staging Tips

 Furniture layout in bedrooms should be spacious and designed to accommodate the largest bed the room can handle, with side tables and lamps, on both sides if possible.

-In addition to updates and proper pricing, Staging a home brings in better offers than not staging it, So clean, repair and stage your home, price it correctly with an Honest and Integrity based Agent, and see results fast.
-You will be glad you did!
+In addition to updates and proper pricing, Staging a home brings in better offers than not staging it.
+So clean, repair and stage your home, price it correctly and see results fast.